 Make WordPress fast in 7 easy steps

 Make WordPress fast in 7 easy steps.
 7 simple measures you can take to ensure your WordPress performs well and passes core web vitals.
 This will improve both user engagement and search engine rankings for your website.
+Actionable cost effective steps you can carry out when using cheap web hosting WordPress.
+Netnerd’s Unlimited Hosting package also conforms to the advice given in the hosting server section of this article.

-Host using Litespeed, object caching, and opcache
+Host using Litespeed, object caching, opcache and data compression.

-The hosting can make a considerable amount of difference to the performance of your website.
+The hosting server can make a considerable amount of difference to the performance of your website.
 Making sure that the Litespeed web server, object caching, and opcache are all available to you before you purchase hosting is an advisable course of action.
 If you’re working on an existing website, rather than making a new one, and your hosting doesn’t provide these facilities there is the option of moving hosting providers.

 What each of these services do: